 At the University of Bremen ozone observations from two instruments with limb sounding capability, SCIAMACHY and OMPS-LP, were retrieved using the same radiative transfer model, spectroscopic databases and similar retrieval algorithms.
-The two datasets were merged to obtain a consistent time series of global O3 distributions and were used to study long term ozone changes through the application of a multilinear regression over the period 2003-2020.
+The two datasets were merged to obtain a consistent time series of global O_3 distributions and were used to study long term ozone changes through the application of a multilinear regression over the period 2003-2020.
 Positive trends were found in the stratosphere at mid-latitudes with an increasing ozone concentration up to 2-4% per decade.
 Longitudinal asymmetries at Northern high latitudes in ozone trends have been highlighted in both satellite records especially during the winter semester with associated temperature trend asymmetries.
-Changes in meridional winds were also detected with an indication of a change in the strength and rotation of the stratospheric vortex.
-Simulations with the TOMCAT global 3-D chemistry transport model were carried out for the same period finding similarities and differences that can be explained considering specific dynamics processes.
+Changes in meridional winds were also detected with an indication of a change in the strength and rotation of the have been presented showing very good agreement with ground-based observations and with TROPOMI stratospheric vortex.
+Simulations with the TOMCAT global 3-D chemistry transport model were carried out for the same period finding similarities and differences that can be explained considering specific and GOME-2 observations. dynamics processes.